dcsil/dream-team/app/README.md

 We have been following the [Create React App documentation](https://create-react-app.dev/docs/running-tests/) for testing.
 For more information about the Jest framework we are using, check out the [online docs](https://jestjs.io/en/).

-`yarn test`: run tests in watch mode, where changes are automatically detected and tested as you develop run
+`npm test`: run tests in watch mode, where changes are automatically detected and tested as you develop run

-`yarn test-once`: runs the test suite only once and creates a coverage report
+`npm run test-once`: runs the test suite only once and creates a coverage report

 Tests are in app/src next to the components that they are testing.
 For example, `App.js` is tested using the `App.test.js` file.
 Jest automatically looks for these files and runs the tests.

+**Improving Test Coverage**
+View the coverage report created by `npm run test-once` to see which files have a low percentage of test coverage.
+Generate tests for these files.
+There are three common tests provided in `CommonRenderTest`:
+- `commonRenderTest` shallow renders a component (doesn't render any children components)
+- `commonMountTest` renders a component fully in the DOM
+- `commonHoverTest` simulates a mouse entering and leaving
+- `commonButtonTest` simulates a button click

+You can also see files that have a poor test coverage in [Code Climate](https://codeclimate.com/repos/5e52ed5d4c82bf01780003db/code?sort=test_coverage).

 **Mocking Firestore with Jest**